-Discovering that riding off into the sunset was a lot easier on a computer screen than in real life, not to mention those saddle burns, Paisley Kirkpatrick began her career as an author.
-Hiding in the Sierra Mountain Range of California for 21 years with her husband, Paisley Kirkpatrick spent her time roping in the cowpoke of her dreams or wandering the streets of California's gold rush towns to find inspiration for the books in her Paradise Pines Series.
-She might not have found gold in them there hills, but she did find a love for the old west and the prickling of the stories that make up her series.
+Hiding in the Sierra Mountain Range of California for 21 years with her husband, Paisley Kirkpatrick spent her time roping in the cowpokes of her dreams and wandering the streets of California's gold rush towns to find inspiration for the books in her Paradise Pines Series.
+Her move to North Central Wisconsin in 2014 inspired her Northwoods Series,

 Great, Great, Grandpa.